sammyloaded/Chatbot-Landing-Page/README.md

 A modern, responsive landing page built for **Ada**, an intelligent chatbot designed to assist users in real-time.

-This project is built using **HTML, CSS, and JavaScript** with a focus on clean UI, responsiveness, and smooth user interaction.
+This project is built using **HTML and CSS** with a focus on clean UI, responsiveness, and smooth user interaction.
 ---

 ## 🚀 Live Preview